So when faced with the question of "who's responsibility is it to teach students to be safe online?" The answer lies in the following metaphor...

 Imagine, the web is a rock face, users 'climb' the web instead of 'surfing the web', moving freely over the face of the rock, navigating the different arete's, overhangs, cracks while not only engaging with the rock face but also with what lies on it.
 Climbers learn from experience becoming more effective 'users' as they spend more time on the rock.
 They move quicker from one site to another, learn the easiest routes, and as they work together, more routes are marked out, anchors are placed, top ropes added and climbing becomes easier and safer.
 Now imagine taking a whole class to this rock face, let's say a 7th grade class with a range of abilities, experience and confidence.

-st thing you would teach these kids?
+What is the 1st thing you would teach these kids?

 Safe climbing procedures

 What's the 2nd thing we teach them?
+Good technique for climbing

 You see, we don't send kids wild on a rock face as we know the dangers are too real.
 So why do parents and educators (including myself) often send kids online without reviewing online safety, and checking that our students have good technique to ensure they are using the web effectively?
 I think this answer lies in the reality that many parents and teachers see themselves as technologically challenged and in a position not to offer advice to these techno-savy teens.